ucb-ee106/sawyer_pykdl/README.md

 ...
 ```

-The second example script illustrates how to access important kinematic characteristics, like the Jacobian of the Sawyer arem in its current state:
+The second example script illustrates how to access important kinematic characteristics, like the Jacobian of the Sawyer arm in its current state:
 ```
 $ cd ~/ros_ws/src/sawyer_pykdl/scripts
 $ python sawyer_kinematics.py